-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 Francis’s tone marked a radical departure from his predecessor, Benedict XVI, who believed that nurturing the Church’s most ardent believers was the way to strengthen the institution.

 But Francis’s shift never translated into fundamental changes to the Church’s doctrine on contentious issues.
 In most instances, he remained in line with previous papacies, staunchly opposing gay marriage, women becoming priests and priests marrying.

 Still, his steps to open up the Church drew the ire of traditionalists, while the lack of radical change under his watch drew criticism from progressives.